 After a crime where you were injured, you may feel alone, unsafe, and traumatized.
 We fully understand how difficult this time must be, and it may seem as if your faith in others will never be restored.
 But as the victim of crime, you have rights.
 Legal recourse can help you begin to rebuild your life, through financial compensation and some degree of emotional closure.
 Banville Law is based in Manhattan, but we serve clients throughout New York, including:

 At Banville Law, we have only one goal: to help you recover.
-We want to take the pressure of off your shoulders, and help carry some of the burden.
-And our lawyers work on a contingency-fee basis, so you owe us nothing unless we win your case.
+We want to take the pressure off your shoulders, and help carry some of the burden.
+And our New York crime victim lawyers work on a contingency-fee-basis, so you owe us nothing unless we win your case.
 Schedule a free consultation by calling (917) 551-6690 today.